muratk5n/thirdwave/en/README.md

 ---

-Who would I vote for to serve in that commmitee?
+Who would I vote for to serve in that commitee?
 Michael Hudson, Steve Keen, Richard Werner..

 ---